aidapsibr/aks-prometheus-windows-exporter/README.md

 This is a fork of the [original](https://github.com/aidapsibr/aks-prometheus-windows-exporter).
 This fork contains a version that has been customised for the way we interact with Azure and AKS.

-Original README:
 ---

 # Prometheus Windows Exporter in Windows AKS Node pools
 Metrics on Kubernetes are quite streamlined with a typical prometheus and grafana installation, but if you need to run Windows in your clusters for any reason things don't go so smoothly.
 This will be a bit of a how-to guide on getting some metrics you can start to build dashboards with or setup alerts, etc.

 ## Why doesn't this work out of the box?
-Windows in Kuberenetes at present runs in `Process isolation` (which is good for metrics!), but doesn't allow `priveleged` containers (bad!).
+Windows in Kubernetes at present runs in `Process isolation` (which is good for metrics!), but doesn't allow `privileged` containers (bad!).
 This is why so few monitoring solutions support Windows and even if they do, it's relatively limited to what it can gather.
 The typical mechanism for gathering metrics is with a `daemonset` so that one `pod` will be placed on each `node`.
 This `pod` would gather all the metrics for it's assigned `node`, but again this doesn't really work on Windows.

 ## What *can* we do?
 Well, we can do a lot actually, but we have to piece it together ourselves for the time being.
 Cloud providers, in this case Azure, build on top of IaaS primitives like Virtual Machine Scale Sets.
 We can directly interact with those to install some software on each host `node`.
 That along with a way to publicize the nodes' scraping port to Prometheus is all we need, really.